Featured picture of post "New Expeditions: ThingLink’s Stunning 360 Image Library"

 What can you use Virtual Tours for?

-Using ThingLink’s new “Conditional Transition” functionality, it’s now easy to build tests and learning games that include a question for the viewer before transitioning to the next scene.
+Using ThingLink’s “Conditional Transition” functionality, it’s now easy to build tests and learning games that include a question for the viewer before transitioning to the next scene.
 This can be a fun project for students working in small groups, and they can share their games with each other!
+One of the most popular learning experiences to create with 360 images are Escape Rooms. read how at our blog How to Make a Virtual Escape Room.

 Further reading on creating virtual tours with ThingLink